yanhwee/helium/README.md

 1. Multi-drone Simulation
     - Probably check out intelligent quad video for that.
 2. Allow `pymavlink` and QGC to operate simultaneously.

+## Bugs Found
+1. During a mission land command, if terrain following is enabled, the drone will keep flying higher.

 ## Features Implemented for ArduCopter SITL
 For ArduCopter Version: 4.0.4-dev